Why Forex Futures Are A Preferred Choice Over Spot Forex And CFDs

 Consistent Cost To Trade

-In the forex futures market, traders generally pay a commission per-contract, but often the true cost of the trade is expressed in the bid/ask spread which is set by supply and demand and the available liquidity.
+In the forex futures market, traders generally pay a commission per contract, but the true cost of the trade is often expressed in the bid/ask spread, which is set by supply and demand and the available liquidity.
 Most forex futures markets have good liquidity and consistently tight spreads although market conditions may vary.
-This ensures that traders can enter and exit forex futures trades efficiently and cost effectively.
+This ensures that traders can enter and exit forex futures trades efficiently and cost-effectively.

 Diversification